stephanchenette/security-forecasting-research/README.md

 Question A:
-What will the average enterprise ransomware payment be in Q3 of 2020?
+How many unique CVEs will be in the June 2020 Google Android Operating System public security bulletin?

 Variance of Forecasted Answers: